 As a realtor, your online presence is often your first introduction to a prospective client.
 While your first initiative should be getting new reviews, learning how to respond to reviews is critical to show customers you care about your customers.
 For example, when someone searches for “best realtor in Chicago,” they’re bombarded with pages of results.
 Only 2% of them look further than the first page.
 Their initial click is based on a quick scan, and positive reviews will help your business catch their eye.

-First, the fresh, keyword-rich content in new reviews shows Google you’re legitimate, moving you higher in search results.
-Next, reviews help realtors stand out from the competition by generating star ratings below your listing in search results.
-These are called “rich snippets“, awarded to you by Google when you’ve stacked up enough positive reviews.
+The fresh, keyword-rich content in new reviews shows Google you’re legitimate, moving you higher in search results.
 If you still haven’t claimed your business page on Google and Facebook, do it now.
 Real-estate specific sites like Zillow are worth signing up for as well.
 In the last 5 years, the number of people that regularly search online for local services has doubled.
 We have a helpful guide for your all about listings management and local SEO.

 How to respond to positive reviews and reach a wide audience